johnnysaldana/matchify/README.md

   configured fields.
 The encoder runs once, the embedding matrix is cached, and candidates are ranked by cosine similarity in embedding space.
   Requires `pip install matchify[deep]`.
+- `SiameseMatchModel` — the same encoder, fine-tuned with a contrastive loss on positive/negative pairs sampled from the dataset's `group_id` supervision.
+Twin-encoder architecture from the deep ER literature (Mudgal et al., DeepER).
+Same `[deep]` extra; same cosine-ranking path at inference.

 Every model implements `mrr()` and `confusion_matrix(threshold)` on the base class so they can be compared apples-to-apples on any labelled benchmark.